mathewdblewis/passwordManager/README.md

 Installation
 --------------------
-To install passwords, run the following:
+To install passwords, paste the following in your console:

     curl https://raw.githubusercontent.com/mathewdblewis/passwordManager/master/install.py > install.py
     python3 install.py
     rm install.py

 This installation script will prompt you for a location in your path to store the passwords program.